frank26080115/Bones-3D-Printer/ordered_lessons/lesson5.md

 ![](../images/lesson5/pictures/graphitebrassbushings.png)

 I say these brass bushings are special because they use self-lubricating graphite, which keeps the motion smooth and the durability of the bushing high.
-These should last many years and do not require you to add lubrication. (they are sometimes called "**oil-less** or **oil-free** bearings")
+These should last many years and do not require you to add lubrication. (they are sometimes called "**oil-less**" or "**oil-free** bearings")

 **Tech Specs:** 8mm inner diameter, 12mm outer diameter, 24mm length, self-lubricating graphite (oil-less or oil-free) brass bushing